naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 Date: 2024-06-21
 Tags: rust
 Category: programming
-Summary: A tutorial to understand the concept of lifetimes in Rust using practical examples.
+Summary: A practical example to understand the concept of lifetimes and lifetime specifiers/parameters in Rust
 Status: published

-This post is a tutorial on Rust lifetimes.
-It's meant for those who have some familiarity with the language.
+This post is meant for those who have some familiarity with Rust but are still trying to wrap their head around lifetimes.
 I don't claim to be an expert on this topic.
-I am new to rust, but at this point I feel comfortable reading and writing code with lifetimes and it doesn't hinder my productivity.
+I am also new to rust in the sense that there are many things about the language that I still haven't internalized.
+But at this point I feel comfortable reading and writing code with lifetimes and it doesn't hinder my productivity.

-The idea for this post came to me while working on [tapestry](https://github.com/naiquevin/tapestry).
-I encountered a situation where I wanted to make a small change to a function and that necessitated the use of explicit lifetimes.
+I got the idea for this post while working on [tapestry](https://github.com/naiquevin/tapestry).
+I encountered a situation where a small change to a function necessitated the use of explicit lifetimes.
 It seemed like a perfect example to demonstrate the concept of lifetimes.
-In this post, I'll be using an example similar to the one in the project.
+In this post, I'll be using a simpler example similar to the one in the project.

-Let's say we are implementing a static site generator of sorts, in which the user can write different kind of posts using different predefined templates.
+Let's say we are implementing some kind of a static site generator in which the user can write different kind of posts using different predefined templates <a id="footnote-1-ref" href="#footnote-1"><sup>1</sup></a>.
 There are two main entities in our code:

 1. Templates: Each template has two fields &mdash; `id` and `supported_tags`.
 Consider that templates are "static data"